bonitasoft/bonita-doc/md/multi-tenancy-and-tenant-configuration.md

 ### REST API

-The [platform REST API](platform-api.md) is a REST wrapper around the Java PlatformAPI to create the tenant.
+The [platform REST API](platform-api.md) is a REST layer around the Java PlatformAPI to create the tenant.

 ## Tenant access